freedomofpress/securedrop-docs/overview.rst

 Our goal with this new system is to simplify and centralize the process of providing assistance to users of SecureDrop, making it easier for both us and you.
-Previously, we had asked people to e-mail us.
-These e-mail threads were difficult to follow, especially when they're encrypted and thus not searchable, and when multiple people are CC'ed, which quickly becomes a headache in terms of PGP key management.
+Previously, we had asked people to email us.
+These email threads were difficult to follow, especially when they're encrypted and thus not searchable, and when multiple people are CC'ed, which quickly becomes a headache in terms of PGP key management.
 It can be a challenge to find the information you are looking for or remember